 Swimming Pools in Wiesbaden

-If it’s a fresh water swim you’re after, the Opelbad Neroberg might be nice on a sunny day.
-This seasonal pool is open from May to September and offers stellar city views from it’s lofty perch on Neroberg Hill.
+If it’s a fresh water swim you’re after, the Opelbad Neroberg is refreshing on a sunny day.
+This seasonal pool is open from May to September and offers stellar city views from its lofty perch on Neroberg Hill.

 Getting to the Opelbad Neroberg is half the fun.
 You can walk or take the Nerobergbahn, a little mountain railway that’s been hauling guests up to this scenic spot since 1844.

-It makes a great day trip from Frankfurt and you can get here easily by train in less than 40 minutes.
+Wiesbaden makes a great day trip from Frankfurt.
+You can get here easily by train in less than 40 minutes.
 From the Wiesbaden train station you can take a cab or walk to the pedestrian zone in about 15 minutes.